freeCodeCamp/guide/src/pages/git/git-commit/index.md

 [master 13vc6b2] My message
  1 file changed, 1 insertion(+)
 ```
-**NOTE:** If the `-m` is not included with the `git commit` command, you will be prompted to add a message in your default text editor.
+**NOTE:** If the `-m` is not included with the `git commit` command, you will be prompted to add a message in your default text editor - see 'Using detailed commit messages' below.

 #### The -a Option
 Another popular option is the `-a` option.
 The `-a` stands for all.
 This option automatically stages all modified files to be committed.
 If new files are added the `-a` option will not stage those new files.
 Only files that the git repository is aware of will be committed.